netdata/learn/docs/cloud/monitor/notifications.md

 ## Flood protection

 If a node has too many state changes like firing too many alarms or going from reachable to unreachable, Netdata Cloud enables flood protection.
-As long as a node is on flood protection mode, Netdata Cloud does not send notifications about this node in order to produce less noise.
-But please, go to the node and check what's going.
+As long as a node is in flood protection mode, Netdata Cloud does not send notifications about this node.
+Even with flood protection active, it is possible to access the node directly to view any ongoing alarms.

 ## Anatomy of an alarm notification